browserengineering/book/book/scheduling.md

 In a word, yes.
 Modern browsers have [dozens of threads][renderingng-architecture], which together serve to make the browser even faster and more responsive.
-For example, raster-and-draw typically runs on its own thread so that the browser thread can handle events even while a new frame is being prepared.
+For example, raster-and-draw often runs on its own thread so that the browser thread can handle events even while a new frame is being prepared.
 Likewise, modern browsers typically have a collection of network or IO threads, which move all interaction with the network or the file system off of the